ramazancetinkaya/session-handler/README.md

 - Improved security and performance compared to the default file system storage.
 - The ability to manage session data more efficiently and effectively.

+## Conclusion
+By using a custom session handler, you can have greater control over the storage and retrieval of session data in your PHP applications.
+Whether you're looking to improve security, performance, or just have more control over your session data, a custom session handler can be a powerful tool for your PHP development toolkit.

 ## Features
 - Uses the AES-256-CBC encryption algorithm for maximum security.
 - Adheres to coding standards.